 General applications will be taken as advertised.
-The HC has the authority to close the application waiting list at any time when the waiting list is too long and may exceed a one-year wait.
+The HM has the authority to close the application waiting list at any time when the waiting list is too long and may exceed a one-year wait.
 At such time as the Waiting List (WL) is reopened, public notice will be advertised in a newspaper of general circulation.
 Area agencies which serve the target population will also be notified of the reopening of the WL.
-Applications will be distributed on a first come, first served basis without regard to race, color, religion, sex, familial status, handicap, or national origin.
-Applications are processed as received and applicants may check position on the WL at any time by calling or coming into the Housing Division (HD) office.
+Applications will be istributed on a first come, first served basis without regard to race, color, religion, sex, familial status, handicap, or national origin.
+Applications are processed as received and applicants may check position on the WL at any time by visiting BGHD on-line portal.